1965 - Present

 Also in 1996, with the help of Joe Chapman & the Panama City Housing Authority, we constructed and opened the Joseph F. Chapman Boys & Girls Club in Millville.

-Our most recent Club location came in 1998, when we opened the Frank Brown Beach Unit at Frank Brown Park thanks to the help of the Panama City Beach City Commission & Police Chief JB Holloway.
+In 1998, we opened the Frank Brown Beach Unit at Frank Brown Park thanks to the help of the Panama City Beach City Commission & Police Chief JB Holloway.

 The Boys & Girls Clubs of Bay County has produced four State Youths of the Year in the past 30 years, including Area Director Justin Ward.
-In 2000, member Joseph Hall was selected from more than 3.5 million young people as the national organization’s Youth of the Year.
+In 2000, Club member Joseph Hall was selected from more than 3.5 million young people as the national organization’s Youth of the Year.
 Two of our five full-time staff grew up as members of our Club, and over a dozen former members have become career professionals with other BGCA organizations across the country.